rollkit/rollkit/specs/template.md

 Include a link to the location where the implementation of this protocol can be found.
-Note that specific implementation details should be documented in the core-app repository rather than in the specification document.
+Note that specific implementation details should be documented in the rollkit repository rather than in the specification document.

 ## References